sumpu-museum/hanao-camera/README.md

 # hanao-camera
-This application use for Exbigtion abo
+This application is use for the Exhibition "Japanese GETA"